-So, if you are a heavier side sleeper, you want to ignore that 3-inch recommendation and look for a mattress with a comfort layer that is a bit thicker.
+So, if people are a heavier side sleeper, they want to ignore that 3-inch recommendation and look for a mattress with a comfort layer that is a bit thicker.
 Four inches is usually ideal.
-This should provide a deep enough cradle that will effectively spread your weight, thereby relieving pressure.
+This should provide a deep enough cradle that will effectively spread one’s weight, thereby relieving pressure.

-Make sure you choose a compatible support layer, as well.
-Sticking with one that is firm will provide the support that is needed to keep your spine properly aligned.
+People should make sure they choose a compatible support layer, as well.
+Sticking with one that is firm will provide the support that is needed to keep their spine properly aligned.

 Below Average Body Weight